0x16h/cryogenix.net-www/src/openbsd_desktop.md

 visualBell flashes the screen since we have the audible bell disabled.
 Perhaps not a great idea if you have certain forms of epilepsy; Keep pressing backspace for more info.

+Ctrl-Alt-Backspace to restart X and return to Xenodm, then login again.

+You should now be presented with a lovely urxvt terminal with a black background.
+Here are some keyboard shortcuts to help you get started:

+* ALT+F1-F6 - Change to desktop/workstation 1-6
+* WIN x - start urxvt
+* WIN i - start iridium browser
+* WIN t - start Tor browser
+* WIN q - start qbittorrent
+* WIN ! - execute command
+* WIN SHIFT+K - kill current window

+As for tmux(1), CTRL-b :split-window -h and :split-window are your friends.

+Have fun!